 Each child or adult with autism is unique.
 Therefore, each intervention plan should be tailored to address their specific needs.
 Intervention can involve behavioral therapies, medications or both.
 Objective scientific studies have confirmed the benefits of two methods of comprehensive behavioral early intervention.
 They are the Lovaas Model based on Applied Behavior Analysis (ABA) and the Early Start Denver Model.
 Parents and therapists also report success with other commonly used behavioral therapies, including Floortime, Pivotal Response Therapy, and Verbal Behavior Therapy.
 The early behavioral intervention involves extensive time commitments from the child, family, and professionals.
 Scientific studies have demonstrated that early intensive behavioral intervention improves learning, communication, and social skills in young children with autism.
 Applied Behavioral Analysis (ABA) can change a child’s life.
 However, with any type of treatment, results vary with each child.

 GIOSTAR (Global Institute of Stem Cell Therapy and Research) is home to the top experts in the field of stem cell research, and provides scientific know-how to GIOSTAR-CHICAGO.
 GIOSTAR-CHICAGO is an independently run facility from GIOSTAR.
-Involved in the field of stem cell research for almost two decades in the U.S.A, GIOSTAR has provided treatments to thousands of patients using their advanced protocols outside of the United States.
-GIOSTAR believes in the potential of supplementing traditional treatments for autism (such as behavioral therapies and medications) with cellular rejuvenation therapy.
+Involved in the field of stem cell research for almost two decades in the U.S.A, GIOSTAR has provided therapy to thousands of patients using their advanced protocols outside of the United States.
+GIOSTAR believes in the potential of supplementing traditional treatments with cellular rejuvenation therapy.
 Focusing solely on one particular form of treatment does not necessarily yield the desired results.

 Although results vary, our patients may see symptomatic improvements.
-For example, the parents of Pratyush, (a young boy who suffers from autism) were told by doctors that their son is a special child, will require their support, and will remain like this for the rest of his life.
-Pratyush’s parents decided to look further into other treatments and came across GIOSTAR.
-After careful consideration, they moved forward with stem cell therapy and saw vast improvements in their son (with no side effects) even after the first treatment.
+For example, the parents of Pratyush, (a young boy who suffers from autism) were told by doctors that their son is a "special" child, who would require their support, and remain like this for the rest of his life.
+Pratyush’s parents decided to look further into other therapeutic options and came across GIOSTAR.
+After careful consideration, they moved forward with stem cell therapy and saw vast improvements in their son (with no side effects) even after the first procedure.

 “We saw a big change in Pratyush and his condition improved a lot.”

-Before treatment: Pratyush would not respond when his name was called.
+Before the procedure: Pratyush would not respond when his name was called.
 He also would urinate anywhere.
 He would have diapers on all the time.